TUW-GEO/ReconOri/README.md

 Activate the PlugIn in the QGIS PlugIn manager: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `DoRIAH Image Selection`.

 You should now see the PlugIn icon in the QGIS main window.
 If not: menu `View` → entry `Tool boxes` → check `PlugIn tool box`.

+## Configuration

+Edit `image_selection/image_selection.cfg`, such that images and previews are found.